zadr/esp32-ws2812-animations/README.md

 9. BlinkComplement.
 Pick a starting color.
 Find the complementary color. alternate the two colors every 4 lights, swapping every few milliseconds.

 The following animations exist and are in bad shape (not recommended for use):
-1. Blinkvolution.
-Similar to BlinkComplement, but the colors drift around over time.
 2. RainbowDichromatic.
 A rainbow animation that has 2 colors, with a third animating in and a fourth animating out.

 The following animation exists but should only be used for debugging: